 An American guy once described Morocco as "a combination of the Bible and Hollywood".
-The analogy may be factually inaccurate, but Morocco is indeed a country in between religious conservatism and western modernisation.
+Though the analogy is factually inaccurate, it does capture how Morocco is indeed a country treading between religious conservatism and western modernisation.
 Its rich culture is a blend of Arab, Berber, European and African influences.

 Asilah is a super cute seaside town with whitewashed buildings and colorful horse carriages.